This article is brought to you by Aura.

 • Accidentally giving up passwords to a hacker.
 Cybercriminals spoof company support websites or send legitimate-looking emails with links to “collect a prize” or “pay a bill,” only to steal your credentials or bank account number in the process.

 The bottom line: Digital security is no longer just about protecting your device against viruses.
 Almost everyone can benefit from an all-in-one solution that protects your devices, data, identity, and finances.
-Try Aura free for 14 days and get award-winning protection for you and your family.
+Download Aura today and get award-winning protection for all of your devices and accounts.

 How To Protect Your Phone From Viruses, Hackers, and Malware